 ]]>

 Imagine having a personal assistant that helps you navigate your daily tasks effortlessly.
 Microsoft 365 Copilot offers just that, allowing you to work smarter, not harder.
-And the best part?
-You don’t need to be a prompt engineer to use it.

 Here in Microsoft Digital, the company’s IT organization, we found 10 scenarios for using Copilot every day in an experience we’re calling Monday morning with Copilot.
 Many of the scenarios are one-click actions, making them beginner-friendly.
-They’ve been thoroughly researched and tested by our Copilot Readiness team.
+They’ve been thoroughly researched and tested by our Copilot readiness team.

 “We did over a month’s work of surveying different groups to find out what their daily top Copilot scenarios are,” says Cadie Kneip, a readiness business program manager on the Readiness team in Microsoft Digital.
-“Our extended team whittled them down to ten, from over 100.
+“Our extended team whittled them down to 10, from over 100.
 They had to be things you could use every single day.”

-Originally our Readiness team did an intensive training called the Copilot Power Hour.
+Originally, our Readiness team did an intensive training called the Copilot Power Hour.
 “It was like drinking from a firehose,” says David VanGilder, also a readiness business program manager in Microsoft Digital.

-Catch up on long email threads with Copilot in Outlook
+1. Catch up on long email threads with Copilot in Outlook

 This is one of many tips that don’t need a prompt—you just open a thread and select the Summarize button.
 Copilot then provides a summary at the top of your email.